 This really is the perfect place to visit for a casual lunch with friends and family or whenever you have a spare half hour in the city.

-As well as the entertaining teppanyaki meals, you can enjoy a more standard, sit down dinner at one of the tables with a striking view of the Brisbane River from Portside Wharf.
+As well as the entertaining teppanyaki experience, you can enjoy a more standard, sit down dinner at one of the tables with a striking view of the Brisbane River from Portside Wharf.

-The minimalist decor and architecture serve to not distract you from the quality of their food and gorgeous views outside the restaurant.
+The minimalist decor and architecture won’t distract you from the quality of their food and gorgeous views outside the restaurant.
+Rather, they add to the harmony of your meal.

 This restaurant is another casual, no fuss kind of Japanese dining experience.